 QUALITY OF LIFE PROGRAMS

-Working side by side with local villagers, AlTo patrols sea turtle nesting beaches and protects sea turtle nests at two of the Tompotika region’s key turtle nesting areas: the beaches surrounding Teku/Toweer and Taima villages.
-Three species of sea turtles nest in this area: Green Turtles, Chelonia mydas; Olive Ridley Turtles, Lepidochelys olivacea; and Hawksbill Turtles, Eretmochelys imbricata.
+Working side by side with local villagers, AlTo patrols sea turtle nesting beaches and protects sea turtle nests at two of the Tompotika region’s key turtle nesting areas.
+Three species of sea turtles nest in this area: Green, Olive Ridley, and Hawksbill.

-All over the world, bats play a highly important, yet highly underappreciated role in maintaining the health and sustainability of native forests and agricultural systems.
+Bats play an important, yet highly underappreciated role in maintaining the health and sustainability of native forests and agricultural systems.
 The centerpiece of AlTo’s Bat program is the protection of Tangkuladi Island, the daytime roosting home of tens of thousands of flying foxes.

 In critical wildlife corridors and larger rainforest blocks, AlTo works with local people and governments to prevent deforestation and maintain healthy forests for people and wildlife.